douglasgreen/outlines/computing/operating_systems/linux.md

 3.  **Expanding Role in Edge Computing and IoT**: As the IoT and edge computing continue to grow, Linux is well-positioned to be a key player due to its adaptability and lightweight nature.

-4.  **Increased Focus on Privacy and Security**: As security concerns grow globally, Linux\'s ability to provide robust security measures will become even more valuable.
+4.  **Increased Focus on Privacy and Security**: As security concerns grow globally, Linux's ability to provide robust security measures will become even more valuable.

 5.  **Innovation Through Open Source Collaboration**: The open-source nature of Linux fosters innovation.
 As collaborative technologies evolve, Linux will likely see faster and more diverse development.